nzw0301/nzw0301.github.io/_pages/failures.md

 | 2013      |       Cygames Summer Internship |

-For earlier years, 2013 -- 2015, I had not have enough experience as a software engineer or machine learning researchers.
-Then I have not have strong publications...
+For earlier years, 2013 -- 2015, I did not have enough experience as a software engineer or machine learning research.
+Then I do not have strong publications ...

 ---